Pyshou/MD-FEP_parallel_Q5/1_pre-equil_in_membrane/README.md

-# Equilibration of your favorite GPCR in a pre-equilibrated 1-palmitoyl-2-oleoyl-glycero-3-phosphocholine (POPC) lipid bilayer
+# Pre-equilibration of your favorite GPCR in a POPC lipid bilayer

 ## **1. Preparing the receptor structure (skip if using option 2 in next section)**